KazKoboDev/SBCP/README.md

 # Starbound Control Panel

 Starbound Control Panel, or SBCP for short, is a Ruby gem that allows server owners to easily manage their servers.
 It behaves similarly to a wrapper without intercepting connections, relying solely on output.
-It is my first majorly released project on GitHub, as well as my first RubyGem.
+It is my first released project on GitHub, as well as my first Ruby gem.

 ## Features